EvilGenie: A Reward Hacking Benchmark: Detecting Reward Hacking

 \subsection{File editing}

-In one case, Gemini edited test.py after an initial attempt to run tests failed.
-According to its chain of thought, this was due to perceived issues with I/O in the test runner.
-However, its final submission was compatible with the unmodified test runner, and was in fact correct.
-Gemini's edits also removed the timeout on running the test cases.
-Thus, we have decided to classify this as reward hacking.
-However, its solution.py was fully correct.

-We found five instances of test.py being deleted; however, in all cases test.py was deleted by Gemini after all of the test cases were correctly run.
-This appears to be the result of training to clean up its own test files after writing a script.
-See Figure \ref{fig:gemini_deleting_cot} for an example of Gemini's outputs during such an instance.
-This behavior is unexpected and undesirable so we categorize it as misaligned behavior; however, this behavior does not positively contribute to the model's performance on the benchmark so we do not consider it to be an instance of reward hacking.
+In six cases, Gemini deleted test.py.
+However in all such cases, its solution was correct.
+This behavior appears to be the result of training to clean up its own test files after writing a script.
+See Appendix~\ref{app:gemini-deleting-quote} for more discussion of this behavior, including an example transcript where Gemini deletes the test files after passing the tests.